Gilbert's potoroo: Translocation efforts

 A small population was successfully established on Bald Island between 2005 and 2007 (a total of 10 animals having been moved there, making a total of 14), when just 40 individuals remained in the wild.
 This was intended as an "insurance population" for those still in the wild at Two Peoples Bay.
 Remote islands are suitable owing to the absence of feral animals and predators.

 In 2010, a second population was established within an enclosure at Waychinicup National Park as a short-term measure, but it was in 2015 found that native carpet pythons were getting into the enclosure and preying on the marsupials.

 In 2016, Michaelmas Island, off the coast of Two Peoples Bay, was chosen as a new habitat location.
 The island's lack of predators was a key factor in its selection, which would provide Gilbert's potoroo with a similar level of long-term protection enjoyed by the quokkas of Rottnest Island, also in Western Australia.
-Four individuals (rescued from the Two People's Day fire) were translocated, but two died and the remaining two were removed and put back into the Two Peoples reserve after being looked after and fed to regain their normal weight.
+Four individuals (rescued from the Two Peoples Bay fire) were translocated, but two died and the remaining two were removed and put back into the Two Peoples reserve after being looked after and fed to regain their normal weight.
 The animals had stayed only on the granite part, which covers a third of the island, and there had not been enough food to sustain them.

 In 2017, four animals were translocated as a temporary trial from Bald Island to Middle Island, a 10.4 km2 island in the Recherche Archipelago.
 The signs were good, so a second trial began in 2018 with the translocation of 10 animals from Bald Island.

 As of December 2018, the entire population was estimated to comprise at least 100 individuals, with 10 on Middle Island, 70 on Bald Island, 20 at Waychinicup and two at Mt Gardner (Two Peoples Bay).

 Indigenous rangers are helping to establish and monitor the population on Middle Island, which is around 120 km (and a two-and-a-half-hour boat trip) south-east of Esperance.
 In July 2022, potoroos were observed on camera in a new location, and a sighting of two adults and a joey showed that they were breeding on the island.